 Students who are required to earn credit for music lessons taken off campus will be charged 20% of the regular tuition per credit.
-Students must fill out a form and receive approval from the Music Department, Registrar & Admissions Services, and Student Financial Services prior to commencing their music lessons (see Registrar & Admissions Services for the form).
+Students must fill out a form and receive approval from the Music Department, Registrar & Admissions Services, and Student Financial Services prior to commencing their music lessons (fill out the appropriate electronic form available in the Student Portal).